wbwb11q/MRH-Universal-Downloader/README.en.md

 **Q: File size limit?**
 A: Max 20GB per run.

-**Q: Why no YouTube support?**
-A: Technical limitation on GitHub servers.
-Will be added if resolved.

 **Q: Why does Instagram sometimes fail?**
 A: Instagram has rate limits.
 Wait a few hours and try again.